Subscribe and join our community of curious HR Professionals and Managers.

 For the home run, a Service Awards Program should be part of a more significant effort to praise employees regularly.
 Only celebrating employees for major milestones is NOT enough.

 Employees need regular and spontaneous recognition— for example, receiving a “good job” or “thank you” — to stay motivated and happy.
+This can be delivered through a personalized work anniversary letter to each employee.

 Prioritizing employee recognition outside of traditional milestones promotes a deep-rooted culture of gratitude and appreciation.